lmterryn/ITSMe/README.md

-These are the metrics defined in [Terryn et al. (2020)](https://doi.org/10.1016/j.isprsjprs.2020.08.009) and were copied and adapted from [Akerblom et al., (2017)](https://doi.org/10.1016/j.rse.2016.12.002) except for the branch angle ratio and the relative volume ratio.
+These are the metrics defined in [Terryn et al. (2020)](https://doi.org/10.1016/j.isprsjprs.2020.08.009) and were copied and adapted from [Akerblom et al. (2017)](https://doi.org/10.1016/j.rse.2016.12.002) except for the branch angle ratio and the relative volume ratio.
 Definitions of the metrics can be found in the help files of the functions and the papers of Terryn et al. (2020) and Akerblom et al. (2017).
 Normalisation according to Terryn et al. (2020) as well as Akerblom et al. (2017) is possible through the normalisation parameter included in the functions of the metrics that were adapted by Terryn et al. (2020).
 If the tree point cloud is provided along with the TreeQSM in the functions, dbh and tree height values are based on the point clouds rather than the QSMs.
 When the buttress parameter is indicated “TRUE” the diameter above buttresses rather than the dbh is used.

 | structural metric                             |          function name           |              input |
 |-----------------------------------------------|:--------------------------------:|-------------------:|